-In exceptional circumstances, a student who has not met these requirements may be permitted to register in the program for up to 12 months at the discretion of the GCTS.
+In exceptional circumstances, a student who has not met these requirements may be permitted to register in the program for up to 12 months at the discretion of the student's College Graduate Director and the GCTS.
+Requests are submitted using the Extension to Achieve Candidacy Form.
 Continuation beyond 12 months will require the approval of both the College Graduate Director and the GCTS Petitions Committee.